Mango tree characteristics

-Mangoes are the fruits of the mango tree (Mangifera indica) an evergreen tree that can reach 20 meters in height, but usually is half this size, especially when cultivated outside its place of origin.
+A mango (Mangifera indica) is an evergreen tree that can reach 20 meters in height, but usually is half this size, especially when cultivated outside its place of origin.

-It belongs to the Anacardiaceae family, which is known because of its fruit plants such as cashews (Anacardium occidentale) or pistachios (Pistacia vera) and industrial medicinal plants less known as mastic (Pistacia lentiscus) or garden trees as the false pepper (Schinus molle).
+It belongs to the Anacardiaceae family, which is known because other fruit trees such as cashews (Anacardium occidentale) or pistachios (Pistacia vera) and industrial medicinal plants less known as mastic (Pistacia lentiscus) or garden trees as the false pepper or Peruvian pepper (Schinus molle).

 Mango flowers are very small, yellowish or reddish gathered in very large panicles of 400 to 4000 flowers.
 The flowers attract a lot of insects, especially flies and produce a characteristic odor.
 They may result allergic to some people.